Opening Hours Open 7 days a week

 • one spouse or civil partner is in the process of transitioning to a different gender

-As with divorce and dissolution of civil partnership, your marriage or civil partnership legally exists until you annul it using one of these reasons.
+As with divorce and dissolution of a civil partnership, your marriage or civil partnership legally exists until you annul it using one of these reasons.

 Statement In Support Of Nullity Petition